netbootxyz/netboot.xyz-docs/content/booting/usb/_index.md

 ## Creating USB Key on Linux

-Insert a USB key in your compute and find the device name.
+Insert a USB key in your computer and find the device name.
 Then use following command:

     cat ipxe.usb > /dev/sdX